Privacy-Preserving Visual Localization with Event Cameras: Experiments

-\paragraph{Image-Based Localization Comparison} We implement an exemplary image-based localization method by replacing the input modality in our pipeline from events to images.
-We create three splits from DAVIS240C and EvRooms based on the target scenario: \texttt{ normal}, \texttt{ low lighting}, and \texttt{ fast motion}. \texttt{ Normal} consists of four scenes from DAVIS240C recorded in slow camera motion and average lighting.
-The other two splits are more challenging, with (i) \texttt{ low lighting} containing two scenes from DAVIS240C and EvRooms\textsuperscript{L} recorded in low lighting, and (ii) \texttt{ fast motion} containing EvRooms\textsuperscript{F} captured with fast motion.
+To motivate our focus on event cameras, we implement an exemplary image-based localization method by replacing the input modality in our pipeline from events to intensity images that are captured as a parallel stream by DAVIS cameras.
+We create three splits from DAVIS240C and EvRooms: \texttt{ normal}, \texttt{ low lighting}, and \texttt{ fast motion}, where details on data preparation are deferred to Appendix~\ref{sec:supp_dataset}. \if 0 \texttt{ Normal} consists of four scenes from DAVIS240C in slow camera motion and average lighting.
+The other splits are more challenging, with (i) \texttt{ low lighting} containing two scenes from DAVIS240C and EvRooms\textsuperscript{L} recorded in low lighting, and (ii) \texttt{ fast motion} containing EvRooms\textsuperscript{F} captured with fast motion. \fi

-Table~\ref{table:loc_eval}b compares localization results under various settings.
-The performance of the two methods are on par in the \texttt{normal} split, as image-based localization can confidently extract good global/local features in benevolent conditions.
+Table~\ref{table:loc_eval}-(b) compares localization results under various settings.
+The performance of the two methods are on par in the \texttt{normal} split, as intensity camera-based localization can confidently extract good global/local features in normal conditions.
 However, the performance gap largely increases in the \texttt{ low lighting}, and \texttt{ fast motion} splits, as the motion blur and low exposure make feature extraction difficult.
 Due to the high dynamic range and temporal resolution of event cameras, our method can perform robust localization even in these challenging conditions.